 WHEN EVE PLUCKED the proverbial apple from the tree in the Garden of Eden it very well may have been in South Tyrol, Italy.
 Crowning the far northern edge of the country, this mountainous haven, also known as Alto Adige and Südtirol, is blessed with some of the most stunning scenery in the world.

 Here, Mediterranean valleys crash into Alpine glory producing striking snow-capped vistas illuminated by terrain ablaze with tropical lushness.
 One can’t help but be in constant awe among such beauty.

 But beauty is not the only flourishing charm of South Tyrol.
 Upon arriving, you’ll almost immediately encounter apple orchard after apple orchard.

 Surprised?
 So were we.
-A mountain riddled land is not where we expected to admire apple trees.
-But indeed red, green, gold apples beam like enticing gems among South Tyrol’s silvery peaks, ancient castles and cascading vineyards.
+A mountain-riddled land is not where we expected to admire apple trees.
+But indeed red, green, gold apples beam like jewels among South Tyrol’s snow-kissed peaks, ancient castles and rivering vineyards.

-When wandering along historic Waalwegs still channeling pristine water to lands once ruled by royalty long past, the temptation to nab an apple from a tree and sink your teeth into its juiciness is hard to resist.
-However, doing such delicious mischief would be a foolish disservice to the hard-working South Tyroleans whose livelihoods depend on bountiful harvests each year.
+When wandering along historic Waalwegs still channeling pristine water to lands once ruled by kings, the urge to nab a plump apple is hard to resist.
+However, doing such delicious mischief would be a foolish disservice to the hard-working South Tyroleans whose livelihoods depend on apple harvests each year.

 With over 18,000 hectares (picture 15,000 baseball fields) of apple orchards spread throughout the region, South Tyrol is the largest self-contained apple-producing region in Europe.
 Apples are a fundamental element of the South Tyrolean economy.
 These luscious delights are not only a gift for your taste buds, but are integral in many cosmetics and spa treatments in South Tyrol.